meruff/go-trailhead-leaderboard-api/README.md

 > 🚨 Note: In order to retrieve data for a specific Trailhead User, they must have their profile set to public.

-Trailhead changes their services occasionally so this an break at any time!
+Trailhead changes their services occasionally so this can break at any time!

 ## Installation